marikogh/CHInputViewr/README.md

 COMMON QUESTIONS/ANSWERS

-Q: why does my strums work as the same button?
+Q: why do my strums work as the same button?

 A: you are likely using guitar config/santroller this isnt a issue with the input display its a issue with how these controllers bind strums to the same hat switch.. i suggest using the code listed on my github.